-When you click Track Changes, the Change History for the resource template opens.
+Clicking Track Changes opens the Change History for the resource template.

 Accessing the Resource Templates in the Automation Platform

 A resource template has the required information to provision and spin up cloud resources on an on-demand basis to model a dynamic environment.
 You set the cloud provider and configuration management details in the resource template.
 Then you define the environment tiers and add resource templates to these tiers in an environment template to complete the dynamic environment configuration.